Why did the Bridge Need Strengthening?

 The Box Girder Problem.

-In the early 1970s, just a few years after the Severn Bridge was opened to traffic but before the problem of lorry weights and numbers came to a head, four bridges across the world that were using box girders in their construction, collapsed with significant lose of life.
+In the early 1970s, just a few years after the Severn Bridge was opened to traffic but before the problem of lorry weights and numbers came to a head, four bridges across the world that were using box girders in their construction, collapsed with significant loss of life.
 One of these bridges was in Pembrokeshire.
 Both the Severn and Wye bridges had steel box girders built into their structures and so, inevitably, were swept into the turmoil that followed.

 The government set up a committee of inquiry to look into the failures and to make recommendations on the changes needed to prevent repetition.
 New design rules were drawn up, the most important being concerned with box girders being built using cantilever construction.
 There was also a strong call more rigorous independent checking procedures at both the design and construction stages.